 Visitors are limited to carrying no more than $25 into the fenced compound and/or picnic visiting area.
 They should bring sufficient change for the vending machines, as the staff is not permitted to make change.
 Imprisoned people are not allowed to handle money.

 Visitors are not allowed to deliver anything to the imprisoned person through the Visiting Room.
 Visitors may bring photographs (no Polaroid or photo albums), however these photographs cannot be left with the imprisoned person.

 Conduct of Visitors

 Inappropriate actions or language by a visitor deemed too loud, disruptive, abusive, or threatening will not be tolerated.
 Such conduct will result in the immediate termination of the visit and possible denial of future visits.

 Individuals who have been refused a visit will be required to leave the institutional grounds.
 Individuals traveling with visitors, but not visiting, must wait in their vehicle.
 Other than the designated visitor areas, neither visitors nor their traveling companions are allowed access to the facility beyond the visitor’s parking lot.
-They are also prohibited from talking, shouting, signaling, or passing anything to an offender.
+They are also prohibited from talking, shouting, signaling, or passing anything to an imprisoned person.

 Individuals, including minors, entering the facility are subject to searches of their property, automobile, and person.

 Searches include but are not limited to: visual inspection of persons and property; pat-down searches of their person; inspection of their property by dogs trained to detect drugs, weapons, and other contraband; strip-search of their body; and searches of their body cavities.
 Introduction of contraband drugs, alcohol or weapons into the facility is a felony (Louisiana Revised Statute 14:402).